 |Job Title||Entry-Level (0-12 months)||Early Career (1-4 Years)||Midcareer (5-9 Years)||Experienced (10-19 Years)|

-Skills Gained in a Health Informatics Program
+Skills Gained With a Health Informatics Degree

 - Technical Skills

 Technical skills, including coding and systems management, are typically required for a health informatics career.
 Most positions use electronic health records systems.